 Instituto Português de Oncologia de Coimbra Francisco Gentil, E.P.E.
-(IPO-Coimbra)

-Av.
-Bissaya Barreto, 98 3000-075 Coimbra Portugal
+(IPO-Coimbra) Av.
+Bissaya Barreto, 98 3000-075 Coimbra Portugal www.iocn.ro

-The "Prof. Dr. Ion Chiricuta" Institute of Oncology (IOCN) Referring Number www.iocn.ro
+The "Prof. Dr. Ion Chiricuta" Institute of Oncology (IOCN)

 The Oncology Institute from Cluj-Napoca was in 1929 one of the first centers of oncology in Europe, and since then we have come a long way.
 After 85 years of existence we live with the legacy from our ancestors, with the effort and devotion of people of nowadays, and we are very optimistic for the future.